Sayantani-Bhattacharya/IOT_Snipper/README.md

 When the motors reach the tolerance limit of the coordinate Set Point values, obtained from the detection algorithm,  that specific person will be pointed by a laser beam.
 The power supply circuit of the gun-trigger mechanism will be completed using Arduino Code, and bullet will be fired.

+First, we perform tunning to get the optimal values of Gain parameters of the controller.
+Operationally, we will then estimate angular positon from position sensor readings.
+These are used as imput for the PID controller which will reduce the error between target and measured value, increasing the accuracy of shooting.

 # Hardware: